anonhostpi/ClearScriptBridged/analysis/weeklies/2024-W27/README.md

 > - JavaScript Land
 >   - File (Lines: 11,31): S:\ClearScriptBridged\node\lib\internal\blocklist.js
 >   - File (Lines: 12): S:\ClearScriptBridged\node\lib\internal\socketaddress.js

+Used to generate the net.BlockList class in Node.JS.
+This class is used to handle blocklists for IP addresses and domains.
+Another primary exposed binding of block_list is the SocketAddress binding used in the net.SocketAddress class.

 # Internal Binding: buffer